Technical due diligence services

 1. Unstable Architecture and Code Quality

-Spaghetti code isn't just an ugly metaphor.
-It means every change risks breaking something else.
-I've seen projects where a simple button change triggered a cascade of errors across unrelated modules.
-A lack of documentation means new engineers spend months just understanding the basics.
-Poor design patterns make scaling impossible.
-This slows down development, increases bug counts, and frustrates everyone.
-It's a hidden tax on every future feature you want to build.
-Drives me crazy, honestly.
+Spaghetti code isn't just an ugly metaphor; it's a critical failure pattern characterized by high coupling, low cohesion, and a lack of modularity, where every change risks breaking something else.
+I've seen projects where a simple button change in the UI triggered a cascade of errors across seemingly unrelated backend modules, delaying a critical release by two weeks.
+A lack of documentation means new engineers spend months just understanding the basics, costing the company tens of thousands in lost productivity per hire.
+Poor design patterns, like deeply nested dependencies or reliance on global state, make scaling impossible and hinder the adoption of modern practices like microservices or serverless architectures.
+This slows down development cycles significantly – turning what should be a 3-day feature into a 3-week struggle – increases bug counts, frustrates everyone on the team, and drives up the cost of ownership.
+It's a hidden tax on every future feature you want to build, often adding 25-50% to development timelines and budgets.
+Drives me crazy, honestly, especially when a few architectural improvements early on could have saved millions.

 Key Takeaway

-Poor code quality and unstable architecture create a hidden tax on future development and increase operational risks.
+Poor code quality and unstable architecture create a hidden tax on future development, increasing operational risks and hindering innovation.

 Think you've got a spaghetti code problem?
 Let's talk.